Courtney Kupets

 Courtney Anne Kupets Carter (born July 27, 1986) is an American former artistic gymnast.
 She is a two-time Olympic medalist from the 2004 Olympics (silver in the team competition, bronze on uneven bars), the 2002 world champion on the uneven bars, the 2003 U.S. national all-around champion, and the 2004 U.S. national all-around co-champion (with Carly Patterson).
-She is also a member of the gold-medal-winning U.S. team at the 2003 World Championships.
+She is also a member of the gold medal-winning U.S. team at the 2003 World Championships.

-During her time at the University of Georgia, the Georgia women's gymnastics team won four straight NCAA national championships from 2006-2009.
+During her time at the University of Georgia, the Georgia women's gymnastics team won four straight NCAA national championships from 2006 to 2009.
 During the 2009–10 season, Kupets was a student assistant coach to the team's new head coach, Jay Clark.
 On May 9, 2017, Kupets-Carter was announced as the new head coach of the Georgia Gym Dogs.
+She was relieved as head coach of Georgia Gymnastics on April 19, 2024.

 Early life

 Kupets was raised in Gaithersburg, Maryland, and trained at Hill's Gymnastics, the former gym of Olympians Dominique Dawes and Elise Ray.
+Kupets attended Colonel Zadok Magruder High School in Rockville, Maryland.
 After the 2004 Olympics, she competed for the University of Georgia (UGA) where she was a member of Alpha Omicron Pi women's fraternity, joining her older sister, Ashley Kupets.